erred/w/src/blog/2019-08-10-go-vanity-imports.md

---- title
-go vanity imports
---- description
+---
-vanity imports are vain
+description: vanity imports are vain
+title: go vanity imports
---- main
+---
 So how do you get `go get your.domain/package` to work?

 ### _go get_